 • A record of having had such an impairment

 • Being perceived as having such an impairment

 Federal law compared.
 Although the federal Americans with Disabilities Act (ADA) has similar provisions to the state law, amendments changed the ADA's definition of a "regarded as" disability.
 Under the amended ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
 The impairment does not have to substantially limit a major life activity in order to meet the definition of a "regarded as" disability.

 The courts in Wisconsin are not bound by cases decided under the ADA when interpreting disability discrimination cases brought under state law.
-However, employers with 15 or more employees are covered by the ADA and must comply ...
+However, employers with 15 or more employees are covered ...